-Can You Sue Uber or Lyft for Accident?
+Can You Sue Uber or Lyft for Accidents?
 Uber Accident Lawsuit

 As a traffic accident law firm, we handle a great deal of lawsuits involving ride sharing companies, especially Uber and Lyft.
 We often receive questions from clients regarding who is responsible and how to sue Uber or Lyft for an accident.
 Examples of such questions are: